quillford/printrcore/README.md

 # smartcore
 the simple and cheap corexy from smartfriendz

+Note: this is still a work in progress

 # Printrbot Simple
 this branch concerns converting your Printrbot Simple into a smartcore